Andover Assault & Battery Lawyer

 Intent and actual contact are key elements of an assault and battery case in Massachusetts.
 The prosecution will have the burden of proving that the defendant acted intentionally and willfully to cause harm or commit an offensive act against the alleged victim, and this can open the door to several defenses.
 The prosecution will also have to prove that the alleged contact and/or harm actually occurred.
 In cases of “he said, she said,” a lack of physical evidence may serve to benefit a defendant’s case.

-As an Andover assault and battery defense attorney, Mark McNally knows how to utilize such defense strategies as:
+As an Andover defense attorney, Mark McNally knows how to utilize such strategies as:

 - Accidental contact